ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 [[= include_file('code_samples/front/shop/checkout/src/Controller/SinglePageCheckout.php') =]]
 ```

-IThe controller can reuse fields and functions that come from the checkout component, for example,
+The controller can reuse fields and functions that come from the checkout component, for example,
 after you check whether the form is valid, use the `AbstractStepController::advance` method to go to the next step of the process.

 ### Create Twig template